As you probably know, a well-planned event or surprise is likely to go wrong especially if you put a lot of effort into it.

 It’s always a good idea to have a plan B. You never know what will wrong on the day and having your tracks covered will put your mind at ease.

-If you’re surprising your man, same tips apply – but for gifts, we recommend surprising him with a home or office delivery of his favourite beer or wine.
-He will have something to brag about to his colleagues or neighbours.
+If you’re surprising your man, same tips apply – but for gifts, we recommend surprising him with a home or office delivery of his favorite beer or wine.
+He will have something to brag about to his colleagues or neighbors.